gcald/CPSC223N/README.md

 # CPSC223N
-Used as a reference for my C# programming class
+An assortment of games written in C# for a Visual C# Programming class